top of page

 This piece reflects a strength that is both practiced and guided.

 She stands in a moment of pause, leaning with ease, grounded in herself.
 There is no urgency in her posture, no need to prove.
-The gloves are on, but the fight is not frantic, but intentional.
+The gloves are on, but the fight is not frantic.
+It is intentional.

 Her strength is not reactive.